SDU-LCE-SMART/ILCI-Maker/README.md

 # AI-Assisted Literature Review Engine (Intelligent LCI Maker)

 ## Project Overview
-This repository contains an AI-assisted research workflow for literature review in the domain of fertilizers, life cycle assessment (LCA), and sustainability.
-The current system automatically searches major academic sources, merges and cleans records, filters them with rule-based and semantic methods, scores relevance, and exports a structured Excel sheet that includes both static metadata and dynamic AI-generated observations.
+This repository contains an AI-assisted research workflow for literature review that is designed to be domain-flexible.
+The current implementation can automatically search major academic sources, merge and clean records, filter them with rule-based and semantic methods, score relevance, and export a structured Excel sheet that includes both static metadata and dynamic AI-generated observations.
 The project is intentionally practical: it helps researchers move from broad query design to an analyzable shortlist of papers with less manual effort.

 This project is still in the development stage and is not yet complete.
 The current phase (Phase 1) focuses on making literature discovery, ranking, and extraction more consistent and reproducible.
 The next phase (Phase 2) will be much larger in scope: an AI-assisted Life Cycle Inventory (LCI) maker that supports experts in constructing LCI datasets based on their specific needs.
 In that phase, the system will review public studies and published papers, learn patterns from existing inventories, and clearly cite source publications so domain experts can build new inventories with traceable evidence.
+The fertilizer and LCA settings currently seen in configuration are an example use case, not a hard project limitation; future studies can target different subjects by changing the research description, query set, and dynamic extraction headers.

 ## Development Status
 - Status: Active development